shahulbasha/shahulbasha/README.md

 Hello from Shahul 👋

-I am a dev based out of Chennai.
+I am a dev based out of Toronto.
 Tech and Travel are two things that keep me going .

-Very much a sports enthusiast and some clubs that i follow are Real Madrid and CSK.
+Very much a sports enthusiast and some clubs that I follow are Real Madrid and CSK.

 Reach me at shhl.basha333@gmail.com .